Every year thousands of families scrimp and save in hopes that they may get to take their family on one good vacation.

 - Founding Farmers- This restaurant is located 3 blocks west of the White House and offers everything from sandwiches to salads to pasta dishes.
 This restaurant, while delicious, is a little pricey.
 Think $15 to $20 per person on average.

 - Snacks- As always do not forget snacks no matter where you go.
 Pack a bag designated just for this purpose and make sure it has a variety of all the kid’s favorites just in case.
 We recommend fruit snacks, granola bars, individual chips or pretzels, goldfish, and trail mixes.
-Also, don’t forget plenty of bottled water for everyone, preferable refillable, to help the enviornment .
+Also, don’t forget plenty of bottled water for everyone, preferably refillable, to help the environment.

 Tips and Tricks

 You now have planned for your scrapbook-worthy vacation.
 What next?
 Well, we want to leave you with a few tips and tricks we learned on this vacation that will hopefully make yours that much easier.

 - Buy a 3 ringed binder and put all of your information into it.
 This includes directions that you have printed off, hotel confirmations, any confirmations you may have for parking, or an attraction that is booked.
 Even throw in a rough itinerary of your visit.
 We rely so much on technology and use our email to save a lot of this but if your phone dies or you lose service you no longer have access to this important information.

 - Plan ahead for parking!- Do not think that you will just find a spot.
 Washington D.C. is very busy and you do not want to waste valuable time searching.
 Make sure to preplan the parking and pay for it ahead of time to save yourself the headache.
 This one pain point takes some of the value out of a budget-friendly vacation.